dsan-gu/lab-spark-cluster/README.md

 ./cleanup-spark-cluster.sh
 ```

-Or manually delete resources as in Step 1.
+Or manually delete resources as in Problem 1.

 **⚠️ WARNING: If you do not delete your cluster, you will exhaust the funds in your account.
 Always delete your cluster when done!
 Use [cleanup-spark-cluster.sh](cleanup-spark-cluster.sh) for automated cleanup or manual deletion.**

-### Step 3: Real-World Data Analysis (Reddit Data Processing) - 10 Points
+## Problem 3: Real-World Data Analysis (Reddit Data Processing) - 20 Points

 **Objective:** Apply your Spark cluster skills to analyze real-world social media data.